 Transylvania and Count Dracula!
 That’s the first thing that comes to mind when thinking of Romania.
-But if you know Romania interesting facts, you’ll find that there is much more to Romania to discover.
+But if you read some Romania interesting facts, you’ll find that there is much more to discover about Romania.

 90% of Romanians speak a romance language.
 Did you know that?
-An interesting facts about Romania is that the first language which is 1700 years old is part of the Eastern branch of romance languages along with Aromanian, Istro-Romanian and Megleno-Romanian.
-The Western branch includes French, Italian, Spanish, Catalan and Portuguese.
-So next time you hear someone talking in Romanian, remember they’re speaking in the language of love.
+An interesting fact about Romania is that the 1700-year-old Romanian language is part of the Eastern branch of romance languages along with Aromanian, Istro-Romanian, and Megleno-Romanian.

 Famous Romanian sweets include the papanaşi, gogosi and covrigi. Ţuică is a local plum brandy that is will always be famous than wine and beer.